top of page

 The big irony was that the VW was both older and had more mileage than the other two cars it replaced.
 It was also pretty pricey for it's age.
 But my research on these vehicles told me that the depreciation over time was low, so it seemed like a good investment.

-Side Note: In the proceeding 10-years, the second-hand of my VW Caravelle has changed very little.
+Side Note: In the proceeding 10-years, the second-hand value of my VW Caravelle has changed very little.
 I'm sure I could sell it for the same price that I bought it for now!

 HUTT BootCamp: The Camper Conversion Kit